CloudReactor/cloudreactor-procwrapper/README.md

       --api-request-timeout API_REQUEST_TIMEOUT
                             Timeout for contacting API server, in seconds.
                             Defaults to 30.
-      --offline-mode        Do not communicate with or rely on an API server --service             Indicate that this is a Task that should run indefinitely
+      -o, --offline-mode    Do not communicate with or rely on an API server -s, --service         Indicate that this is a Task that should run indefinitely
       --max-concurrency MAX_CONCURRENCY
                             Maximum number of concurrent Task Executions allowed with the same Task UUID.
 Defaults to 1.
       --max-conflicting-age MAX_CONFLICTING_AGE
-                            Maximum age of conflicting processes to consider, in seconds. -1 means no limit.
+                            Maximum age of conflicting Tasks to consider, in seconds. -1 means no limit.
 Defaults to the heartbeat interval, plus 60 seconds for services that send heartbeats.
 Otherwise, defaults to no limit.
-      --prevent-offline-execution
+      -p, --prevent-offline-execution
                             Do not start processes if the API server is unavailable.
-      --log-level LOG_LEVEL
+      -l LOG_LEVEL, --log-level LOG_LEVEL
                             Log level (DEBUG, INFO, WARNING, ERROR, CRITICAL).
                             Defaults to WARNING.
       --log-secrets         Log sensitive information
-      --work-dir WORK_DIR   Working directory
+      -w WORK_DIR, --work-dir WORK_DIR
+                            Working directory.
+Defaults to the current directory.
-      --process-timeout PROCESS_TIMEOUT
+      -t PROCESS_TIMEOUT, --process-timeout PROCESS_TIMEOUT
                             Timeout for process, in seconds.
 Defaults to None for non-services, infinite for services. -1 means no timeout.
-      --process-max-retries PROCESS_MAX_RETRIES
+      -r PROCESS_MAX_RETRIES, --process-max-retries PROCESS_MAX_RETRIES
                             Maximum number of times to retry failed processes. -1 means to retry forever.
 Defaults to 0.
       --process-retry-delay PROCESS_RETRY_DELAY